mkarliner/node-red-journal/README.md

 #Node Red Journal Node

-This node take a series of JSON encoded messages assumed to be numeric values or objects, parses them and stores them in a fixed sized FIFO array.
-Each time a message arrives, it sends out a JSON encoded version of the fifo.
+This node take a series of  messages assumed to be numeric values or objects, parses them and stores them in a fixed sized FIFO array.
+Each time a message arrives, it sends out the fifo.

+Optionally, the journal can be persisted.
+If this is used, the storeName option should be set to a unique string and the interval should be set to the number of seconds between persisting the values.

 The node will also send an average of all the values in the fifo every _fifo-length_ messages to the second output.
 This means the nodes can be cascaded to implement